secret-family-recipes-1/backend/README.md

 GET a list of existing recipes
 /api/recipes

-Requires a valid token.

 Returns list of all existing recipes.

 GET a recipe by recipe id
 /api/recipes/:id

-Requires a valid token.

 Returns a recipe based on the id parameter.

 GET a list of existing ingredients
 /api/ingredients

-Requires a valid token.

 Returns list of all existing ingredients.

 GET an ingredient by ingredient id /api/ingredients/:id

-Requires a valid token.

 Returns an ingredient based on the id parameter.

 GET a list of existing categories /api/recipes/categories

-Requires a valid token.

 Returns a list of all existing recipe categories.